ARM-software/psa-api/doc/ext-pake/api/pake.rst

 PAKE cipher suites
 ~~~~~~~~~~~~~~~~~~

+Most PAKE algorithms have parameters that must be specified by the application.
+These parameters include:

-A PAKE algorithm uses a specific cryptographic primitive for key establishment, specified using a `PAKE primitive <pake-primitive>`.
-PAKE algorithms also require a cryptographic hash algorithm, which is agreed between the participants.
+*   The cryptographic primitive used for for key establishment, specified using a `PAKE primitive <pake-primitive>`.
+*   A cryptographic hash algorithm.
+*   Whether the application requires the shared secret before, or after, it is confirmed.

-The `psa_pake_cipher_suite_t` object is used to fully specify a PAKE operation, combining the PAKE algorithm, the PAKE primitive, the hash or any other algorithm that parametrises the PAKE in question.
+The `psa_pake_cipher_suite_t` object is used to fully specify a PAKE operation, combining the PAKE algorithm, and the above parameters.

 A PAKE cipher suite is required when setting up a PAKE operation in `psa_pake_setup()`.